-This activity involves smoothing the putty into a contained surface, we like to use a container lid or a plate.
-This action works different hand muscles to the other activities and also provides a tactile experience.
+This activity requires the child to smooth the putty into a contained surface, we like to use a plastic lid or a small plate.
+This action works different hand muscles to the other activities and also provides a tactile feedback.

 Played in pairs, one player imprints a small household object into a smoothed out piece of putty while the other player isn’t looking.
 The second player guesses which object made the imprint.
-This is a favourite game at our house and can be as difficult or simple as you want it to be.
+This has become a really competitive challenge at our house, and the outcome can be as difficult or simple as you want it to be.

 Keep your putty in the fridge to add extra sensory value to play time during Summer.